andrewc2024/Computer_Science-IA/README.md

 # Computer_Science-IA
 Textbook Trader CS IA

-Website designed to allow for the trading of textbooks.
+Website designed to allow for the trading of textbooks for a school to implement (coded for CISHK emails only).
 Requires the use of Firebase to work.

 TO-DO: